 - We commit to tackling the discriminatory treatment often experienced by transgender people.

 - We acknowledge that advancing gender equality demands commitment and action from all levels of the organisation and in particular active leadership from those in senior roles.

 - We commit to making and mainstreaming sustainable structural and cultural changes to advance gender equality, recognising that initiatives and actions that support individuals alone will not sufficiently advance equality.

 - All individuals have identities shaped by several different factors.
 We commit to considering the intersection of gender and other factors wherever possible.

 Athena SWAN has an international reputation for creating a gender inclusive workplace, with accredited institutions demonstrating a competitive edge in attracting the best scientists.

-A recent House of Commons Science and Technology Committee report in the UK, Women in Scientific Careers, found that the Athena SWAN Charter is the most comprehensive and practical scheme to improve academics’ careers by addressing gender inequity.
-Another independent evaluation found that women scientists employed in organisations participating in the Athena SWAN Charter experienced greater career satisfaction and fairness in the workload allocation, and increased opportunities for training and development.
+Another independent study found that women scientists employed in organisations participating in the Athena SWAN Charter experienced greater career satisfaction and fairness in the workload allocation, and increased opportunities for training and development.